prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

     ... ]).transpose())
     >>> print(lattice1 == lattice2) # checks if lattice vectors are ~equal
     False
-    >>> print(lattice1.is_equivalent_to(lattice2)) # checks if lattice points are ~equal
+    >>> print(xtal.is_equivalent_to(lattice1, lattice2)) # checks if lattice points are ~equal
     True

 Lattice canonical form
 ----------------------

 For clarity and comparison purposes it useful to have a canonical choice of equivalent lattice vectors.
-The :func:`~casm.xtal.Lattice.make_canonical` method of :class:`~casm.xtal.Lattice` finds the canonical right-handed Niggli cell of the lattice, by applying lattice point group operations to find the equivalent lattice in the orientiation which compares greatest.
+The :func:`~casm.xtal.make_canonical` method finds the canonical right-handed Niggli cell of the lattice, by applying lattice point group operations to find the equivalent lattice in the orientiation which compares greatest.

 .. code-block:: Python